-The low carb intake required for Keto diet naturally forces the body into a state of Ketosis known as nutritional ketosis.
-Burning adipose tissue for energy explains why Keto diet is effective for weight loss.
+The low carb intake required for the Keto diet naturally forces the body into a state of Ketosis known as nutritional ketosis.
+Burning adipose tissue for energy explains why the Keto diet is effective for weight loss.

 What Food Can I Eat on the Keto Diet?

 As a general principle, the macronutrient composition of a proper Keto meal is:

 The limited carbohydrate consumption can appear to be quite restrictive because all the good stuff is carbs.
 Imagining a life without pasta, potatoes, or pastries can paint a rather grim culinary picture.